Skip to Main Content

 To sum it up: Memberships are mutually beneficial relationships.
 Before you request another year’s worth of dues, take a moment to remind your member just how valuable membership is.

-3. Get To The Point — Ask Them To Renew!
+4. Get To The Point—Ask Them To Renew!

 You’ve set the stage, and now it’s time to make the request.

-At this point, it’s important that you don’t forget the other most crucial step to membership renewal: the membership application form!
+At this point, it’s important not to forget the other most crucial step to membership renewal: The membership application form!

 Suppose your renewal letter is more of a renewal email.
-In that case, you should clearly and prominently display a link to fill out your online application form (if you require that members complete it annually).
-If you’ve sent your letter using more traditional means, include a paper copy as well as information for completing the form online.
+In that case, you should clearly and prominently display a link to fill out your online application form.
+If you’ve sent your letter using direct mail, include a paper copy as well as instructions for those who want to complete the form online.

-Neon One Tip: Neon Membership users can enable Email Link Authentication and automatically direct members to the constituent version of their membership form.
-For physical renewal letters, Neon Membership allows you to instantly generate a QR code that will direct constituents to your form.
+Neon One Tip: Neon CRM for Associations users can enable Email Link Authentication and automatically direct members to the constituent version of their membership form.
+For physical renewal letters, use Neon CRM to instantly generate a QR code that directs constituents to your form.

 To sum it up: The most crucial part of a membership renewal letter is the ask itself, so be straightforward and urgent as you make your pitch.